Trump celebrates first 100 days as president, blasts media

 Asked by reporters accompanying him to Pennsylvania what he had to say to the climate change protesters, Trump said: "Enjoy the day, enjoy the weather."

-After the rally, the White House said the president had signed two trade-related executive orders, one for top U.S. officials to review all U.S. trade pacts for potential abuses and another setting up an office in the White House to advise him on trade-related issues.

-Additional reporting by Susan Heavey in Washington; Writing by John Whitesides; Editing by Clarence Fernandez
+Additional reporting by Susan Heavey in Washington; Writing by John Whitesides; Editing by xx